BSc (Architectural Science) (Hons) (NFQ Level 8) & MArch (NFQ Level 9)

 UCD Architecture is at the forefront of architectural and urban design, both in Ireland and internationally.
 It plays a central role in society, leading innovation and development on every scale.
 The Architecture course at UCD oﬀers a means to engage creatively and constructively with society.
 If you have a capacity and passion for creativity, for making things through technological invention or artistic experimentation, and you’re excited by the idea of designing buildings, urban environments and landscapes, then this course is for you.
 The design process is central to Architecture, harnessing the mind’s analytical and creative powers to produce innovative solutions to everyday and future challenges.

-Key Fact: We are the only college in Ireland with dual accreditation from both RIAI & RIBA and we are actively pursuing accreditation from the USA Body NAAB.
+Key Fact: We are the only college in Ireland with professional accreditation/substantial equivalency from RIAI, RIBA & NAAB.

 Career & Graduate Study Opportunities